YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ```

 - `control: mpc`
   *Required*
   The temperature control method.

 - `heater_power: 50`
   *Required*
   The nameplate heater power in watts.
   For a PTC, a non-linear heater, MPC may not work optimally due
   to the change in power output relative to heater temperature for this style of
   heater.
 Setting heater_power to the power output at the expected printing
   temperature is recommended.

 - `cooling_fan: fan`
   _Default Value: fan_
   This is the fan that is cooling extruded filament and the hotend.
   Specifying "fan" will automatically use the part cooling fan.

 - `filament_diameter: fan`
-  _Default Value: 1.75_
+  _Default Value: 1.75 (mm)_
-  This is the filament diameter in mm.
+  This is the filament diameter.

 - `filament_density: 1.20`
-  _Default Value: 1.20_
+  _Default Value: 1.20 (g/mm^3)_
-  This is the material density (g/mm^3) of the filament being printed.
+  This is the material density of the filament being printed.

 - `filament_heat_capacity: 1.80`
-  _Default Value: 1.80_
+  _Default Value: 1.80 (J/g/K)_
-  This is the material specific heat capacity (J/g/K) of the filament being printed.
+  This is the material specific heat capacity of the filament being printed.
-  The default is set to cover a wide range of standard materials including ABS, ASA, PLA, PETG.

 ## PTC Heater Power

 The `heater power:` for PTC style heaters is recommended to be set at the normal print temperature for the printer.
 Some common PTC heaters are given below for reference.
 If your heater is not listed the manufacturer should be able to provide a temperature and power curve.